Sometimes your laptop may show the following message on the login screen:

 You recently used AirPlay Screen Mirroring

-If you were recently mirroring your screen to an Apple TV using AirPlay before closing your laptop, you are likely to see this message when you reopen the laptop.
+If you were recently mirroring your screen to an Apple TV using AirPlay before you last closed your laptop, you are likely to see this message when you reopen the laptop.
 In this case AirPlay is, or was, "observing" your screen in order to mirror it onto the classroom display.

-The message should go away after your stop screen mirroring; if it does not, you may need to restart your laptop.
+The message should go away after a little while; if it does not, you may need to restart your laptop.

 A Screen Recording App May be Running